-For FY2017, the President proposed to provide \$3.0 billion in discretionary funding for LIHEAP, all for regular funds.
+The President proposed to provide \$3.0 billion in discretionary funding for LIHEAP, all for regular funds.
 Of the amount appropriated, \$27 million would be for leveraging incentive and REACH grants and \$3 million for training and technical assistance.
 The President's budget also proposed that \$435 million be allocated according to the statutory LIHEAP formula, and the remainder according to the percentages of the "old" LIHEAP formula.
-For more information about the LIHEAP formula, see CRS Report RL33275, The LIHEAP Formula, by (name redacted)

 The President's budget also included a proposal to allow states to use up to 40% of their LIHEAP grants for weatherization.
 Currently the statute limits funds that can be used for weatherization to 15% of the total, though states may go up to 25% with a waiver from HHS.
-A similar proposal was introduced in the FY2016 budget, but unlike that proposal, the FY2017 proposal does not include a requirement that states use at least 10% of their grant for weatherization.
+A similar proposal was introduced in the FY2016 budget, but unlike that proposal, the FY2017 proposal did not include a requirement that states use at least 10% of their grant for weatherization.

-Another proposal revived in the FY2017 President's budget is to make emergency contingency funds available based on increases in energy prices, extreme temperatures, or the number of households in poverty as measured by participation in the Supplemental Nutrition Assistance Program (SNAP).
+Another proposal revived in the FY2017 President's budget was to make emergency contingency funds available based on increases in energy prices, extreme temperatures, or the number of households in poverty as measured by participation in the Supplemental Nutrition Assistance Program (SNAP).
 The funding available for emergency contingency funds would be mandatory and capped at \$1 billion.
 The Administration estimated that in FY2017, \$769 million would be released pursuant to this proposal.